On-site optimisation - Our 44 Step SEO Process

 We’ll finish with one of the most influential Google ranking factors, which relates to the amount of time it takes for content to load on a page.
 Slow loading websites need to be addressed immediately.
 This is something we can check and if needed, improve, for you.
 There are many reasons why your site could be slow, and we can trouble-shoot this for you.
-We also have tools which can be plugged in to your site to speed it up.
+We also have tools that can be plugged into your site to speed it up.

 These are just some of the many more technical aspects of your website you need to look at as part of a successful SEO campaign and all form part of our service.
 It’s by no means an exhaustive list, and if you want to know more about things like breadcrumb navigation, .hreflang attributes, preferred domains, canonical URLs, or markup validity.

-This is all part of our 44 step process to making your Search Engine Optimisation campaign work and deliver results.
+This is all part of our 44 step process to make your Search Engine Optimisation campaign work and deliver results.